carnarez/markdown-render/markdown.md

 ---

 This page stands as an example of supported Markdown-to-HTML processing.
-More is available, see respective documentation.
+Plenty more details and variants available, check respective documentation.

 # Blockquotes